scardine/random-writings/masters-of-code.md

 programing can be very effective when you are paired with someone smart like Eduardo.

 2. **A small team with focus can accomplish a lot:** we delivered a fully working application and a good looking one considering we had no designer on our team.
-All other finalists were teams bigger teams with 4 or 5 members.
+All other finalists were bigger teams with 4 or 5 members.
 Truth is we started with 5 people, but after a long brainstorming session It was clear for me that we would not be able to reconcile our visions, so I decided to leave and Eduardo joined me.
-In the end we celebrated our decision
-- two guys left the competition, and other made a hilarious pitch without a demo (it was a PPT-free competition with mandatory product demo) and received a big nerf gun as consolation gift when he said he was abandoned by his teammates.
+In the end we celebrated our decision - two guys left the competition, and other made a hilarious pitch without a demo (it was a PPT-free competition with mandatory product demo) and received a big nerf gun as consolation gift when he said he was abandoned by his teammates.
 Which leads us to the last lesson: